Albatrauz/supple-css/README.md

 ## Available modules
 All Supple's modules are created based on the [CUBE CSS](https://cube.fyi) methodology.

 **Note** every module has its own readme on how to use the module.
-In the below list you can click tthrough to the connected documentation.
+In the below list you can click through to the connected documentation.

 ### Settings
 This layer is the first layer and holds any global settings for your project.
 It should only house settings that need to be accessed from anywhere.